NaturalIntelligence/imglab/README.md

 ## Worth to mention

-- **[निम्न (NIMN)](https://github.com/nimndata/spec)** : A data format which can save up to 80% network bandwidth and speed up network communication.
-- [Stubmatic](https://github.com/NaturalIntelligence/Stubmatic) : Create HTTP mock  services in minutes without code.
-You can also mock some binary data formats.
+- [Stubmatic](https://github.com/NaturalIntelligence/Stubmatic) : Mock web servers and services.
+Designed specialy for testers and testing.
-- **[अनुमार्गक (anumargak)](https://github.com/NaturalIntelligence/anumargak)** : Amazing fast router for node web servers.
+- [अनुमार्गक (anumargak)](https://github.com/node-muneem/anumargak) : Amazing fast router for node web servers.
+- **[मुनीम (Muneem)](https://github.com/node-muneem/muneem)** : Simple and fast web framework designed not only for developers but whole team.
+- [Match it](https://funcards.github.io/match-it/) : Generate Spot it like card game decks.

+*Note that* All above mentioned projects are free to use and welcome contributors.

 ## Contributors